Using the touchscreen

 Scroll by moving your finger up or down on the screen.
 On some web pages you can also scroll to the sides.

-Your device has sensors that detect proximity.
+Your device has sensors that detect both light and proximity.
+The light sensor detects the ambient light level and adjusts the brightness of the screen accordingly.
 The proximity sensor turns the touch screen off during voice calls when your ear is close to the screen.
 This prevents you from unintentionally activating other functions on your device when you are engaged in a call.